 An orange peel twist is the default garnish and adds a subtle citrusy touch to the drink.
 In addition, some bartenders also use orange bitters to enhance the flavors in the cocktail.

-How to make a Negroni
+How to make a perfect Negroni cocktail

 - Step 1: Combine Gin, Campari, and Vermouth in a mixing glass filled with plenty of ice cubes.
-Stir the cocktail for 18 to 22 seconds or until the drink is well-chilled.
+Stir the cocktail for 30 to 45 seconds or until the drink is well-chilled.

 - Step 3: Express an orange peel over the drink to release essential oils in the peel.
 Rub the peel along the rim and discard it into the glass.

-Variations of the classic recipe
+Variations of the classic Negroni recipe

-The easy template of this drink makes it an ideal cocktail for experimenting.
+The easy template of this classic Italian cocktail makes it an ideal drink for experimenting.
 Some of these variations swap the base spirit, others add additional elements, and others again use an entirely new set of ingredients.

 - Mezcal Negroni - This is among our favorite variations and brings in lots of smoky notes from Mezcal, the Mexican agave spirit.